mff-uk/dataspecer/content/en/docs/projects/api.md

 obtained whole data, the information is stored in an array which in turn is then processed to get the data structures in the format which was described above.
-Each data structure is divided into operations and resources.
+Each data structure is divided into operations and resources (on the Dataspecer backend).
 The interest of the program is resources object.
 It contains following information: data structure name as well as information regarding attributes and associations.
 The information about associations is processed recursively because of the possible multiple levels of data structure.
 The output of this process is list of data structures in the aforementioned format.

 Now that the fetching process is already considered, OAS generation may be discussed.
 The logic regarding the OpenAPI specification generation is located in **OApiGenerator.tsx**.
-Main method responsible for OAS generation is called generateOpenAPISpecification which in turn calls its helper functions.
+Main method responsible for OAS generation is called **generateOpenAPISpecification** which in turn calls its helper functions.
 The method takes two parameters as inputs -- datastructures and userInput.
 Parameter datastructures contains information which was fetched from Dataspecer backend about target data specification.
 This means that this parameter represents a collection of